-is an infinite mixture of zero-mean Gaussian variables with covariances related by multiplicative scaling.
-GSMs can emulate many of the non-Gaussian statistical behaviors observed in local groups of wavelet coefficients of photographic images.
+(GSMs) [15], [16].
+By definition, a GSM density is an infinite mixture of zero-mean Gaussian variables with covariances related by multiplicative scaling.
+GSM can emulate many of the non-Gaussian statistical behaviors observed in local groups of subband coefficients of photographic images.
 In addition, the underlying Gaussian structure leads to relatively simple parameter learning and inference procedures.
-For these reasons, local image models based on GSMs have been highly successful when applied to image denoising [17], [18].
+For these reasons, local image models based on GSM have been highly successful when applied to image denoising [17], [18].

 Despite this success, it has proven difficult to extend the local GSM description to a consistent global probability model.
-One can partition the coefficient space into non-overlapping clusters, and describe each of these using an independent GSM.
-But such a model will ignore important statistical dependencies between coefficients in adjacent blocks.
-The inhomogeneities that arise from treating coefficients near block boundaries differently from those in the center can, in turn, lead to noticeable artifacts such as blocking or aliasing in applications.
+One can partition the coefficient space into nonoverlapping blocks and describe each of these using an independent GSM.
+But, such a model will ignore important statistical dependencies between coefficients in adjacent blocks.
+The inhomogeneities that arise from treating coefficients near block boundaries differently from those in the center can, in turn, lead to noticeable artifacts such as blockiness or aliasing in applications such as denoising.
 This problem may be somewhat ameliorated by using overlapping (e.g., convolutional) blocks [17], [18].
-But then treating these blocks as independent samples is not consistent with any global model.
-Another option is to retain non-overlapping coefficient clusters, but to capture the dependencies between these clusters by linking the hidden scaling variables in a tree-structured Markov model (e.g., [19], [20]).
+But then, treating these blocks as independent samples is not consistent with any global model.
+Another option is to retain nonoverlapping coefficient blocks but to capture the dependencies between these blocks by linking the hidden scaling variables in a tree-structured Markov model (e.g., [19], [20]).
 Although these models are able to capture some global statistical dependencies, they still produce artifacts due to the inhomogeneous treatment of spatially proximal coefficients that are assigned to different branches of the tree.

 A natural means of extending the local GSM description to a homogeneous global description is through the use of Markov random fields (MRFs).
-A MRF is a global model uniquely determined by a local statistical description.
+An MRF is a global model uniquely determined by a set of local statistical descriptions.
 A number of authors have developed MRF-based image models in the pixel domain (e.g., [21], [22], [23], [24], [25], also see [26] for an overview).
-In particular, the recently developed field of experts model [27] has been used to achieve impressive performance in denoising.
-However, these MRF-based models usually involve learning and inference procedures based on statistical sampling, which are generally computationally costly or unstable.
+In particular, the recently developed field of experts (FoE) model [27] has been used to achieve impressive performance in denoising.
+However, these MRFbased models usually involve learning and inference